tiliado/nuvolaplayer/doc/pages/apps/mediaplayer.md

   * [MediaPlayer.setTrack()](apiref>Nuvola.MediaPlayer.setTrack) method accepts `track.rating` property, which holds
     track rating as a number in range from `0.0` to `1.0` as in [the MPRIS/xesam specification](https://www.freedesktop.org/wiki/Specifications/mpris-spec/metadata/#index22h4).
-    This property is ignored in Nuvola < 3.1.
   * [MediaPlayer.setCanRate()](apiref>Nuvola.MediaPlayer.setCanRate) controls whether
     it is allowed to change rating remotely or not.
-This method is not available in Nuvola < 3.1 and results in error.
   * [MediaPlayer::RatingSet](apiref>Nuvola.MediaPlayer%3A%3ARatingSet) is emitted when rating is changed remotely.
-    This signal is not available in Nuvola < 3.1 and results in error.

 It's up to you to decide **how to map the double value to the rating system of your web app**.
 Here are some suggestions: